malintha/multi_uav_simulator/readme.md

 4) Finally, to visualize the newly added drone, add a robot_model visualization type to RViz.
 Change its description to corresponding param name of the newly added element in the launch file. i.e.: "`cf6`".

 		<param  name="cf6"  command="$(find xacro)/xacro --inorder $(find multi_uav_simulator)/cf_description/crazyflie.urdf.xacro robot_id:=6" />

-**Mavswarm can support upto 8-10 drones on a single desktop computer with real-time physics simulations.**

 [1] Our work based on this controller: